mohyware/ml-playground/README.md

 ## Ml-Playground
-A collection of corny implementations of machine learning algorithms, notes and projects.
+A collection of cliche ML algorithm implementations, notes, projects, and experiments.